Last Updated June 2025

 Sintra is an easy day trip from Lisbon and neighboring towns like Cascais.
 It’s a UNESCO World Heritage site, filled with castles, palaces, and beautiful views of the surrounding area.
 I’ve visited the region twice now and still have the urge to go back and explore.
 If you’re planning a trip to Portugal, visiting Sintra is a must!
 Here’s everything you need to know to plan your visit to Sintra…

-Left to right from top: Rossio Train Station in Lisbon (depart from here for Sintra), a lookout at Pena Palace, the interior detail of Montserrate Palace, the grounds of Quinta Da Regaleira.
+Left to right from top: Rossio Train Station in Lisbon (depart from here for Sintra), a lookout at Pena Palace, the interior detail of Monserrate Palace, and the grounds of Quinta da Regaleira.

 What to Know

 Getting around – Regardless of how you get to Sintra, you will be doing a lot of walking there.
-Make sure to wear shoes that are comfortable.
+Make sure to wear comfortable shoes.

-Weather – it’s often unpredictable.
+Weather – It’s often unpredictable.
 Sometimes it’s hot and sunny, and moments later the fog will roll in and the temperature will drop.
-I’ve been twice and both times this has happened (on the same day!).
+I’ve been twice and both times this happened on the same day!
 Bring sunscreen, water, and a sweater before leaving — even if it’s hot in Lisbon.

-Logistics – visiting three castles is realistic if you leave in the morning and stay until the late afternoon, with a break for lunch.
-If you want to maximize your time (and beat the crowds), get in early and bring a picnic lunch with you.
+Logistics – Visiting three castles is realistic if you leave in the morning and stay until late afternoon, with a break for lunch.
+If you want to maximize your time and beat the crowds, get there early and bring a picnic lunch with you.

-My 3 favorite photogenic castles: Pena Palace, Quinta Da Regalaira, and Montserrate Palace.
+My 3 favorite photogenic castles: Pena Palace, Quinta da Regaleira, and Monserrate Palace.

 Getting to Sintra